heholek/avaloniaui.net/wwwroot/docs/packing/macOS.md

 codesign --force --timestamp --options=runtime --entitlements "$ENTITLEMENTS" --sign "$SIGNING_IDENTITY" "$APP_NAME"
 ```

 The `--options=runtime` part of the `codesign` line is what enables the hardened runtime with your app.
 Because [.NET Core may not be fully compatible with hardened runtime](https://github.com/dotnet/runtime/issues/10562#issuecomment-503013071), we add some exceptions to use JIT-compiled code and allow for Apple Events to be sent.
 The JIT-compiled code exception is required to run Avalonia apps under hardened runtime.
-We add the second exception for Apple Events to fix an error that shows up in your console (and any potential issues at the notarization stage).
-Other exceptions are [listed as necessary by Microsoft](https://docs.microsoft.com/en-us/dotnet/core/install/macos-notarization-issues#default-entitlements).
+We add the second exception for Apple Events to fix an error that shows up in Console.app.

+Note: Microsoft lists [some other hardened runtime exceptions](https://docs.microsoft.com/en-us/dotnet/core/install/macos-notarization-issues#default-entitlements) as being required for .NET Core.
+The only one that is actually needed to run an Avalonia app is `com.apple.security.cs.allow-jit`.
+The others may impose security risks with your application.
+Use with caution.

 Once your app is code signed, you can verify that it signed properly by making sure that the following command outputs no errors: